 Located right smack in the middle of Singapore’s favourite nightlife district is Senor Taco (they’ve got another branch at Orchard Towers), where good vibes are dished out alongside signature eats like Tacos El Pastor and Baja Fish Tacos.
 You can even get the party started with a round of Corona-Ritas for the table, that is, if you’re not particularly put off by its moniker by now.

 Besides a satisfying brunch menu comprising eats like Eggs Benedict Mexicano and Classic Huevos Rancheros, Super Loco also features a titillating Taco Tuesdays experience at its branches in town.
 Just order up proteins like Citrus Braised Pork and Mojo de Ajo Prawns to be served a taco platter comprising soft traditional white corn tortillas, mixed cabbage slaw, pickled red onions, jalapenos and even guacamole plus pico de gallo.
 Assemble them, then enjoy your taco creations alongside some refreshing mojitos or sodas as the sun sets.

 Not exactly a Mexican restaurant but rather a Korean-Mexican spot, expect to enjoy the best of both worlds at Vatos Urban Tacos.
-Besides indulging in mains like the Korean Po’ Boy Burrito that features galbi beef short rib, Korean pork belly, Mexican rice and sauteed kimchi; tacos available for sharing among the crew include the Braised Carnitas which spotlights a slow-braised pork shoulder as well as the Korean Pork Belly offering generous slices marinated in Korean soy paste.
+Besides indulging in mains like the honey tequila chicken wings or Korean Po’ Boy Burrito that features galbi beef short rib, Korean pork belly, Mexican rice and sauteed kimchi; tacos available for sharing among the crew include the Braised Carnitas which spotlights a slow-braised pork shoulder as well as the Korean Pork Belly offering generous slices marinated in Korean soy paste.